 Fayetteville has long been a supporter of equal rights, and this is most prominently evidenced during the annual NWA Pride, which celebrates its 12th year in 2018.
 The Human Rights Campaign consistently lists Fayetteville at the top of its Municipal Equality Index for Arkansas.
-The index is an evaluation examining cities’ “laws, policies and services, and rates them on the basis of their inclusivity of LGBT people who live and work there.”
+The index is an evaluation examining cities’ “laws, policies and services, and rates them on the basis of their inclusivity of LGBTQ people who live and work there.”

 The NWA Pride Parade and Festival are held in the Downtown & Dickson Street Entertainment District that is home to other popular things to do, including the Fayetteville Farmers’ Market, Walton Arts Center and a variety of art galleries, restaurants and entertainment venues.